Nature study enrichment can begin to develop the care-taking dimension of a boy’s heart.

 We begin by sharing the simple truths seen in God’s creation when our children are young, and continue to be amazed together at the intricacies of God’s creation as they grow up and learn more complex details of how things work.

-~they want to be good stewards of God’s resources to them
+- they learn to be good stewards and careful overseers of God’s natural resources and gifts to them

 Caterpillars are just scratching the surface of what’s wonderful to include before beginning formal science classes.
-Other areas include the stars, weather, the sun’s influence on seasons, leaves, plants, trees, insects, germination, bees and pollination, etc.
+Other nature study areas include the stars, weather, the sun’s influence on seasons, leaves, plants, trees, insects, germination, bees and pollination, etc. Here are wonderful book geared to delight the curious child!

 - Carolina Biological Supply Catalog (for all things science-related)